flipperdevices/flipper-questions-and-answers/2022-08/August 26th 2022 side B.md

 > In the future replacement parts will be sold via an online shop, but currently replacement parts can be purchased by opening a support ticket

 ### i think this was asked before, but as far as i remember there should be a Flipper Zero MK2 in future – how much of a hardware difference would be between MK1 and MK2?
-> It’s going to be the hardware equiilent of a bugfix.
+> It’s going to be the hardware equivalent of a bugfix.
 Functionality and firmware wise, nothing should change.

 ### Is ELF loading the same as SD card apps?
-> Yes, ELF is the technial name.
+> Yes, ELF is the technical name.

 ### is there any talks of updating the iButton app to support other models of Dallas iButttons like the DS1994?
 > Currently nobody is working on the iButton application.
 If enough people request more protocols, then some work might be done.
 Alternatively, a pull request could be opened.

-### The newest firmware supports raw rfid read.
+### The newest firmware supports raw RFID read.
 Can you tell a bit on how to look into the generated files?
 > It’s a passive system that was intended to help the developers implimen support for reading more tag types.
 > - It’s a binary format with special packet integers, support to view such files are coming soon.

 ### I saw some playground with JavaScript.
 Will this be supported in the FW?
 > Yes, it will probably be the new BadUSB language.
-> - JS was chosen because a tiny interperter was avilable.
+> - JS was chosen because a tiny interperter was available.

 ### What can we expect from the “Speedup SD card & enlarge your RAM” change?
 > The Pull Request makes more efficient use of memory between the CPU’s Cores.
 As for the SD card, reads will be cached as blocks to make future retrival quicker.
 Currently no write cache.